Personal Concealment Solutions, Inc.

 Q: How many New Mexico CHL's have been issued?

-A: As of 02/01/2008 there were 8235 CHL holders in New Mexico.
-During 2007, 3292 new licenses were issued.
+A: As of Dec 16 2016 there were 42,665 CHL holders in New Mexico.

 Q: I am a reserve Sheriff's Deputy Officer.
 Can I carry concealed without a license?

 A: No. You must be a full-time sworn officer.
-See NMAC Section 4-41-10 Full-time sworn New Mexico officers are authorized to carry without a license, with their credentials, in New Mexico.
+See NMAC Section 4-41-10 - Full-time sworn New Mexico officers are authorized to carry without a license, with their credentials, in New Mexico.
 Note that if you are a sworn officer carrying on your credentials, you must also possess a NM CHL to carry outside NM.
 There is no fee and no additional training requirement for sworn officers to apply for and receive a NM CHL.

 Q: Does my license application form have to notarized?